zeevgoshen/Clalit_Zeev/README.md

 Server
 1. Use XmlSerilaizer and LinQ to Xml.
 2. n-Tier like structure even though this is a small project.
+3. Move hard-coded strings such as partial api url to a separate constants file.

 Future todos: